 Again, this varies widely.
 Daytime talks range from 50-150 people, while evening talks are usually 200 or more.
 Overall attendance at the Book Fair was around 6,000 in 2018.

 Does the Detroit Jewish Book Fair report to the New York Times Bestseller list?

 Not at this time.
-We order books directly from publishers in order to sell them at the best possible price while working to fund our operations.
+We do, however, report to the American Booksellers Association Bestseller’s list.
 If you or your publisher require that we purchase your books from an NYT reporting seller, let us know and we can discuss.

 AUTHOR TALK LOGISTICS